AkshatSharma31/akshatsharma31.github.io/_pages/off_duty.md

 nav_order: 5
 ---

 While my primary focus is on theoretical and inorganic chemistry, I believe in maintaining a balance.
-When I step away from analyzing electron density topologies, here is what I am usually up to:
+When I step away from chemical synthesis and theoretical calculations, here is what I am usually up to:

 ### 🧠 Geopolitics, Philosophy & Lifelong Learning
 I am a naturally curious person who loves diving into global affairs, political systems, and philosophical frameworks.
 Keeping up with world history, macro-geopolitics, and random general knowledge trivia helps me keep my mind sharp and look at complex problems from multiple angles.